John Legend Calls President Trump An ‘Embarrassment’ Following Jim Acosta Row At The White House

 “I think they are trying to send a message to our colleagues.”

-According to the BBC, the White House Correspondents’ Association, which represents the press corps reporting from there, urged the President to reverse their decision, which they deemed “weak” and “misguided.”
+According to the BBC, the White House Correspondents’ Association, which represents the press corps reporting from there, urged the president to reverse the decision, which they deemed “weak” and “misguided.”

 “Such interactions [between reporter and president] however uncomfortable they may appear to be, help define the strength of our national institutions,” the association said.